rhastie/sflow-analytics/README.md

 # sFlow-Analytics

-Platform an filter to allow sFlow data to be parsed into Elastic using LogStash.
+Platform and filter to allow sFlow data to be parsed into Elastic using LogStash.
 The output can then be visualised using Kibana

 To accelerate the process I have written a LogStash filter called "sFlow-filter"

 ## To get this working you need the following prerecs:
-- Install ElasticSearch
+- Install Elastic
 - Install LogStash
 - Install Kibana
 - Install sFlowtool (see my other repo's)

 ##Quick Install
+- Compile sFlowTool - See other repo
-- Create and place the YAML files in /etc/logstash/dictionaries
+- Create directory and place the YAML files in /etc/logstash/dictionaries
-- Copy SflowTool and sflowtool_wrapper.sh to /usr/local/bin and apply approriate permissions
+- Copy SflowTool and sflowtool_wrapper.sh to /usr/local/bin and apply approriate exec permissions
 - Install translate plugin into Logstash - /opt/logstash/bin/logstash-plugin install logstash-filter-translate
 - Run LogStash with filter - /opt/logstash/bin/logstash -f sflow-filter